anugrahdev/eclipse-bitz/README.md

-# Guide to Bitz Miner CLI on Eclipse
+# Guide to Bitz Miner CLI on Eclipse using MacOS

 ## What is Bitz?
 - The first ePOW commodity token that anyone can mine on Eclipse.